Creating website and blogging in Org mode

 determine its last modification date,

-(while (setq org-file (pop org-files)) (setq last-modification-date (last-modified org-file))
+(while (setq org-file (pop org-files)) (setq last-modification-date (nth 1 (file-dates org-file)))

 get the path to the corresponding output HTML document,